 It’s also generally a more trusted platform.
 Business Insider also found that social media users are more receptive to ads on platforms with high digital trust.

 By integrating with marketing attribution tools like Ruler, you can see which leads from your ads close into sales.
-This is a great way to learn what parts of your marketing is working.
+This is a great way to learn what parts of your marketing are working.

 Other secondary metrics can also give an indication of what aspects of a campaign are working well and what aren’t.
-For lead gen forms, I’d always encourage you to optimise for revenue and number of leads.”
+For lead gen forms, it’s a good idea to optimise for revenue and number of leads.”

 LinkedIn lead generation forms are a great opportunity to get your product front of mind to a very targeted audience.
 By tracking revenue generated, you get a true return on your ad spend, and visibility on your lead generation.
 Ultimately, you’ll see a huge impact on your bottom line.

 Find out more about the work Blueclaw does to support B2B businesses to generate leads across paid social, SEO and more.
 Or, get started with marketing attribution by booking a demo of Ruler Analytics.

 You’ll be able to see your marketing data in a clear and simple format that will allow you to make smarter decisions on how to optimise your outputs.